Dongfeng Rich: 2021 facelift

 The second generation Dongfeng Rich received a facelift for the 2021 model year and was launched in January 2021.
 The update includes a redesigned front end and revamped interior.
 The interior now features a 3.5 inch screen and a 7 inch full color display in the center console with reverse camera, Baidu Carlife, navigation, and online music integrated in the system.
 ESC is also added to the update.
-The diesel version is powered by a YCY24165-61 2.4-liter turbo diesel engine, producing a maximum output of 165 hp(121 kW)and 350N·m or torque.
-The petrol version is powered by a ATZD 2.4-liter gasoline engine, producing a maximum output of 158 hp(116 kW) and 235N·m or torque.
+The diesel version is powered by a YCY24165-61 2.4-liter turbo diesel engine, producing a maximum output of 165 hp and 350 Nm of torque.
+The petrol version is powered by a ATZD 2.4-liter gasoline engine, producing a maximum output of 158 hp and 235 Nm of torque.
 The transmission is a 5-speed manual gearbox and both 2-wheel drive and 4-wheel drive variants are available.

 Dongfeng Rich second generation 2021 facelift front.

 Dongfeng Rich second generation 2021 facelift rear.

 Dongfeng Rich second generation 2021 facelift interior.